Skip to content ↓

 Homework:

-Each week children will be set homework on SATs Companion.
+Each week children will be set homework on SATs Companion and in 3 CGP Books (Reading, SPAG and Maths).

 • A reading activity.